-In response, International Medical Corps is activating our Emergency Response Team to address the dire situation in the country.
+In response, International Medical Corps is activating our Emergency Response Team to address the dire situation in the countries.
 We are working with in-country partners, following our time-proven model of providing resources that will strengthen existing—but overwhelmed—healthcare infrastructure.

 With our partners, we will help meet the most urgent health needs—providing medical supplies, personal protective equipment (PPE), sanitation and hygiene supplies, and isolation facilities.
 We will also address vaccine misinformation and concerns surrounding vaccine hesitancy—key not only to addressing this surge, but any future surges.